 5. Gen Y mistakes their own practical behavior for revolutionary behavior.

 In general, Gen Y tries to go through life by ruffling the least feathers.
 So, for example, Gen Y might appear to be creating a revolution at work by demanding flex-time, fair-wage salaries, and good mentoring.
-But really, Gen X wanted all this stuff when they were twentysomething as well, but they couldn't get it.
+But really, Gen X wanted all this stuff when they were twenty-something as well, but they couldn’t get it.
 So when Gen X took over, they gave it to Gen Y. Gen X is the revolutionary generation.

 Gen Y is simply demanding what their parents told them they should expect from the world: Work that matters and work that complements a life that matters.
 Those revolutionary expectations come from the Boomer parents.
 Gen Y is just doing what they are told.

-I couldn't help thinking this same thing when I read this New York Times article about the trend that as teenage girls Gen Y gave more blow jobs than any generation before.
+I couldn’t help thinking this same thing when I read this New York Times Magazine article about the trend of teenage girls in Gen Y giving more blow jobs than any generation before.
 When Baby Boomer women had more sex than any generation in the past, it was a feminist revolution, changing the whole fabric of society.
-But when Gen Y teens talk about why they give more blow jobs, it's different, but simple: they do it because while their parents told them not to have sex until it really really mattered to them, the boys are, of course, dying to have sex.
+But when Gen Y teens talk about why they give more blow jobs, it’s different, but simple: they do it because while their parents told them not to have sex until it really really mattered to them, the boys are, of course, dying to have sex.
 So one way to keep everyone happy is with blow jobs.
-It's the ultimate expression of Gen Y practicality masquerading as revolution.
+It’s the ultimate expression of Gen Y practicality masquerading as revolution.

 Really interesting article, and I admit – as a Gen Yer, I see a lot of myself in this list.
 (In fact, most of the time that you describe Gen Y it’s almost like you’re writing about me specifically.)
 But being aware of my shortcomings is the first step to overcoming them, right?
 For instance, I know I’m more likely to crave the stability of the corporate lifestyle, so in order to have the writing career I’ve always dreamed of, I’ll have to push way out of my comfort zone.
 I’m most comfortable working for other people, so being my own boss will mean I’ll have to look to myself for direction.
 As always, thanks for the insight.